Skip to main content

 Introduction

-The Trees component allows you to display interactive file and folder trees directly in your Docusaurus pages.
-Perfect for documenting project structure, explaining architecture, or presenting code examples.
+I created the Trees component to display interactive file and folder trees directly in Docusaurus pages.
+It's perfect for documenting project structure, explaining architecture, or presenting code examples.

 Project with Icons